vancak/indirect_nnt/README.md

 It includes:

-Full simulation scripts for the double logit and double probit models
+1. Full simulation scripts for the double logit and double probit models

-Estimated point estimators of the nine effect indices
+2. Estimated point estimators of the nine effect indices

-Corresponding analytical confidence interval limits
+3. Corresponding analytical confidence interval limits

-Code for plotting and summarizing simulation results
+4. Code for plotting and summarizing simulation results

-*Corresponding author: Valentin Vancak — valentin.vancak@gmail.com